GulderBone/Unpintrested/README.md

 # Unpintrested
 <p align="center">
    <img src="https://github.com/user-attachments/assets/5e7abe4b-f37d-4d7c-99d9-4cbd60514b5a" width="256" height="256"> </br>
-  Unpintrested is a Pin management App written in Jetpack Compose and clean architecture
+  Unpintrested is a Pin management App written in Jetpack Compose and clean architecture </br>
+  So far It has been a weekend project so many things could be expanded on.
+  Development may continue
 </p>

 ## Screenshots